pusher/pusher-js/README.md

 #### `activityTimeout` (Integer)

 After this time (in miliseconds) without any messages received from the server, a ping message will be sent to check if the connection is still working.
-Default value is is supplied by the server, low values will result in unnecessary traffic.
+Default value is supplied by the server, low values will result in unnecessary traffic.

 #### `pongTimeout` (Integer)